-When Dr. John Laukaitis was seeking a place to integrate his faith into his classes, he found the School of Education a perfect fit.
-“Teaching at North Park provides a unique opportunity to be in the context of Chicago with a diverse student population and be supported in connecting my faith to my classes and my academic discipline,” he says.
+When Dr. John J. Laukaitis was seeking a place to integrate his faith into his classes, he found the School of Education a perfect fit.
+“Teaching at North Park provides a unique opportunity,” says Dr. Laukaitis, “to be in the context of Chicago and be supported in faith integration.”

-At North Park, Dr. Laukaitis provides opportunities for students to explore how their faith can help them become more effective and caring teachers.
-“I hope to provide a richer and deeper experience for students whereby they can understand the importance of having guiding principles and a strong moral foundation for their professional lives,” he says.
+At North Park, Dr. Laukaitis provides opportunities for students to explore how their faith can direct them to become more effective and caring teachers.
+“I hope to provide a more meaningful experience for students,” says Dr. Laukaitis, “whereby they can understand the importance of having guiding principles and a strong moral foundation for their professional lives.”

 For ten years, Dr. Laukaitis was a high school English teacher and administrator for District 155 in Crystal Lake, Illinois.
-In addition to teaching a variety of courses at North Park, Dr. Laukaitis currently serves as the faculty sponsor of Kappa Delta Pi, an international honor society in education dedicated to supporting academic excellence and community service.
-These experiences along with his ongoing involvement with schools allow him to bridge theory and practice in his classes and his work with future educators.
+In addition to teaching a variety of courses at North Park, Dr. Laukaitis is the faculty sponsor of the Alpha Theta Delta chapter of Kappa Delta Pi, an international honor society in education dedicated to supporting academic excellence and community service.
+His extensive experience and ongoing involvement with Chicago schools allow him to bridge theory and practice in his work with future educators.